-As part of obtaining reasonable assurance about whether the City's Measure R Transportation Fund financial statements are free of material misstatement, we performed tests of compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-Our audit was further made to determine that Measure R funds allocated to and received by the City were expended in conformance with applicable rules and regulations of the Measure R Ordinance, instructions and resolutions of Tulare County Association of Governments and the Tulare County Transportation Authority.
+As part of obtaining reasonable assurance about whether the City's Transportation and Transit Fund financial statements are free of material misstatement, we performed tests of compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+Our audit was further made to determine that TDA, and Measure R funds allocated to and received by the City were expended in conformance with applicable statutes, rules and regulations of the TDA, Measure R Ordinance and allocation instructions and resolutions of Tulare County Association of Governments and Tulare County Transportation Authority as required by Section 6667 of Title 21 of the California Code of Regulations.
+Our audit was expanded to include verification of receipt and appropriated expenditures of PTMISEA bond funds in accordance with Government Code 8879.55(f).
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, and Measure R.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, the TDA, Measure R and PTMISEA.